The Dyatlov Pass Incident

 These mysterious circumstances have left many desperate for an explanation, and many have been suggested.
 Early on, many Soviets suspected that their death was the result of an attack by the local Mansi tribesmen, but the Masi people were largely peaceful, and there was no evidence of the type of attacks they would use on the bodies.

 Reports of slight radiation on the bodies led to theories that the students had been killed by some secret, radioactive weapon.
-Though the radiation was largely discounted as the cause of death because a radioactive weapon would have elevated radiation to much much higher levels, it is possible that the ski hiking team was unfortunate enough to encounter a testing of some USSR concussive weapon.
+Though the radiation was largely discounted as the cause of death because a radioactive weapon would have elevated radiation to much much higher levels, it is possible that the ski hiking team was unfortunate enough to encounter testing of some secret Soviet concussive weapon.